brecciasf/rwall/README.md

 ## Running rwall
 In order to run rwall

+1. Change any settings in the /path/to/rwall/etc/rwall.ini file as you see fit
+  1. Currently you can change the search string (a single word) and the image resolution
 1. Make sure that the /path/to/rwall/bin/rwall file is executable
 1. Run the /path/to/rwall/bin/rwall bash script from a terminal window
   1. This should take a few seconds.
 You'll see the files being downloaded and soon your desktop wallpaper will change.